 Exercise 2: Know your triggers

-Stress acts like tendrils of a vine: if you don’t keep it under control, it will spread all over the place, affecting your work and your relationships.
+Stress acts like tendrils of a vine: if you don’t get it under control, it will spread all over the place, affecting your work and your relationships.
 So it’s essential to nip stress in the bud.
 The first step: Uncover your stress triggers.

 Without thinking about it too much, write down 10 things that stress you out at work or in your everyday life.
 Rank each stressor on a scale from 1 to 5 based on how often you are exposed to the stressor, and how much it impacts you in a negative way.
-When you’re done, multiply your frequency rating by impact rating.
+When you’re done, multiply your frequency rating by the impact rating.
 Then rank your triggers according to their score.
 Essentially, the higher the score, the more debilitating the stressor.
 Once you know what stresses you out the most, you can either take action to reduce the stressor’s impact or develop effective coping strategies.
 Here’s my table:

 Table 2